 The internet is filled with so much noise, from competitors, influencers, and a number of other individuals flooding it with content.
-How can businesses utilize this medium to break through that noise and position themselves to their ideal audience as a company they can trust and find value from?
+How can businesses use this medium to break through that noise and position themselves to their ideal audience as a company they can trust and find value from?
 If you have a product or service with a value proposition that you feel is worthy enough for consumers to take advantage of, implement an overall video marketing, sales, and service strategy to connect in a human way with your ideal audience.

 “43% of people want to see more video content from marketers.” - HubSpot